MsDora, a former teacher and Christian counselor, presents practical Scriptural principles for joyful everyday living.

 Christian singles groups offer heaps of social benefits whether or not the individuals are looking for marriage.

 - They foster a sense of belonging and lessen the sense of loneliness.

-- They provide opportunity for connections and more intimate connectedness.
+- They provide opportunities for connections and more intimate connectedness.

 - They make it easy to see how individuals relate to different people.

 - For those not interested in marriage, the groups meet the communal need for places to go, people to see, and things to do.